Metaboverse/Metaboverse/README.md

 ### Other information
 - If a page seems to be malfunctioning during the alpha release stage, please press `Ctrl + r` to refresh the page, then try the operation again
+- Need to install metaboverse CLI with python